 Hosting the evening brilliantly was the beautiful, witty, vivacious and in-charge Tamron Hall, who had everything she needed to wrangle the crowd and move the show along despite all the challenges of the schedule, the players and the rambunctious audience.
 She rocked it and no surprise she has a daytime talk show coming on ABC in 2019!

 Next morning after that fabulous evening, I got a great surprise, running in to Chef Ashley Christensen at the hotel where we were both staying while in town for the JBF Media Awards.
-I grabbed a selfie real fast and told her how much I loved her Tomato Pie!
-And I think you will too, which is why it’s time to get cooking!
+Swiftly I grabbed my phone for a selfie, while telling Chef AC how much I loved her Tomato Pie!
+I think you will too, which is why it’s time for this post to get cooking!

 Peel those tomatoes!
-(Or don’t: I’ve made tomato pie both ways, and while this is a way to make the dish elegant and flawless, I have had no trouble adoring tomato pies made with tomatoes as they come on the vine.
-Your choice.)
+Or don’t: I’ve made tomato pie both ways, and while peeling makes this dish elegant and fancy, I have made it with cored and sliced tomatoes, with wonderful results.
+No trouble for me to adore tomato pies made with tomatoes as they come on the vine.
+Your choice.

 Here’s my version almost ready for the oven.
 You start with tomatoes and end with the creamy mixture — get as many layers in between as you can.
 And don’t worry: this recipe wants to be wonderful, and you can adapt it to your wishes with great success.

-What a winner: Fancy servings for a luncheon, or make it in a square pan and serve up squares.
+What a winner: Fancy servings for a luncheon, or make it in a square pan and serve up boxy-shaped pieces.
 It can be a hearty main course with big wedges, or part of a well-mixed-up menu where a good solid sliver is one of the many attractions.

 - Simply Recipes Tomato Pie